calyau/maxima/README-lisps.md

 Comparison of execution times (in seconds)
 ------------------------------------------

-As of 2023-05-18 the `run_testsuite()` function needed the following times for these different Lisp versions and produced so many testsuite failures:
+As of 2023-05-18 (using the current development version of Maxima) the `run_testsuite()` function needed the following times for these different Lisp versions and produced so many testsuite failures:

 ### Ubuntu 20.04, 64 bit